Table of Contents

 Impact on teams and metrics

-- Team membership is driven by the
+Team membership is represented by

 Verify an updated user

-- Update a user via
+Update a user through

-GET /api/v1/users/{user_id}orGET /api/v1/usersto verify the user record contains the new values. - In LinearB, go to Settings → Users & Teams → Users and confirm:
+Settings → Users & Teams → Users and confirm:

 - The user appears with the correct name and email.